The Visionary Chronicles

 Wednesday Jan 07, 2026

-Interview | Shine on Success Podcast
+INTERVIEW | Shine on Success Podcast

 What does it take to build something that truly lasts?
 In this powerful episode, host Dionne Malush sits down with Bryan Smeltzer, the visionary strategist behind brands like Oakley, TaylorMade, Adidas, and K-Swiss.
 From his blue-collar beginnings to leading global business transformations, Brian shares how resilience, authenticity, and faith shaped his journey, and how those same values can ignite your own.